Cemetery of Ships – The Aral Sea Disaster in Uzbekistan

-The fishing port town of Moynaq is now about 170 km from the shores of the Aral Sea.
+The stranded ships at the fishing port of Moynaq are now 170 km from the actual shores of the Aral Sea.

-A once mild climate has changed.
-Shorter, hotter summers and longer, colder winters.
+The once mild climate has also changed.
+Shorter, hotter summers meet longer, colder winters.

-During the afternoon, I was joined by a couple of young lads who saw the ships as a great playground.
-Later a local wedding party turned up to pose at dead-sea vista point where the coast once was.
+Later a local wedding party turned up to pose at the vista point where the coast once was.
 Some group photos for a few freezing minutes.

-I was invited to get in several vodka toasts.
-Which I did.
+They invited me for several vodka toasts.
+I accepted.

-From that point my memory deserted me – evaporating away into space like the emptying sea that I’d come to contemplate.
+From that point, my memory deserted me.
+Evaporating away into space like the emptying sea that I’d come to contemplate.